Specimen Collection & Submission Protocol

 Storage

-• Store serum refrigerated until submission.
+• Keep urine samples refrigerated until submission.

 Fecal Specimen

-• Collect feces in a SAF container or sterile screw-cap container.
+• SAF container or sterile screw-cap container.

 • Animal ID